jonesr6/Power_Doppler_connectivity/README.md

 # Power_Doppler_connectivity
 Calculate connectivity of 4D ultrasound power Doppler data by brain region.
+Runs in MATLAB 2021a.

 Connectivity_matrix.m is the wrapper used to load in data, calculate the connectivity matrix, and plot the resulting matrix.
 This script uses two helper functions, listed below.